natsnyder1/CauchyFriendly/README.md

 > Windows: In matlab/mex_files/build.m, amend the paths for the variables includePath and libraryPath.
 Note you must have a Microsoft Visual Studio version installed.
 Open the matlab GUI and run matlab/mex_files/build.m

 ## Software Restrictions and License Note:
+See License.
 The software is free and open to use by anyone for non-commercial purposes.
 For commercial licensure, contact natsnyder1@gmail.com or speyer@g.ucla.edu.